-Students intending to transfer to a 4 year institution should take College Algebra (MATH 1204)
+\Students intending to transfer to a 4 year institution should take College Algebra (MATH 1204)

-Anatomy and Physiology must be current within 5 years of applying to the Nursing program.
+\\Anatomy and Physiology must be current within 5 years of applying to the Nursing program.
 Honors courses will meet degree requirements where applicable.
-CLEP, Dantes, and Advance Placement (AP) credit will meet degree requirements where applicable.
+BIOL 2214 has transfer-level prerequisites that are not included in this degree plan.